jborgers/PMD-jPinpoint-rules/README.md

 # PMD-jPinpoint-rules
-PMD rule set for performance aware Java coding, sponsored by Rabobank.
+PMD rule set for performance aware Java and Kotlin coding, sponsored by Rabobank.

 The purpose of this project is to create and manage automatic java code checks.